 The obvious place to go next is – of course – the internet.
 A quick Google search will throw up thousands of companies.
 To narrow your results, look for companies specialising in the technologies your business uses.
 It can help to find local suppliers too – it makes initial meetings and on-site visits easier.

 IT support costs can vary quite a bit, so you may want to request some examples of costs from the suppliers you approach.
-Figure at least £75 an hour for support on a pay-as-you-go basis, or £10-£20 per computer per month with an addtional £150-£200 per month per server for an annual contract.
+Figure at least £75 an hour for support on a pay-as-you-go basis, or £10-£20 per computer per month with an additional £100-£200 per month per server on an annual contract depending on the number of users.

 You can evaluate the companies you approach based on their website and sales materials.
 A quick chat on the phone is another good way to cut to the chase and get a feel for whether each supplier should make your shortlist.